Signing with S/MIME¶

 Server-side, Tattler has the following requirements to perform S/MIME signing:

-must be installed (version ≥ 3.0)You have a valid S/MIME certificate provisioned to the address configured as TATTLER_EMAIL_SENDER.
+tattler_servermust run on a UNIX systemopensslmust be installed (version ≥ 3.0)You have a valid S/MIME certificate provisioned to the address configured as TATTLER_EMAIL_SENDER.

 Client-side, many email clients support S/MIME signature verification, including Apple Mail, Microsoft Outlook, Mozilla Thunderbird, IBM Notes, KMail, Sony Mail Client and more.
 Apple Mail alone covers over 50% of users.